 What Should I Pack for Zimbabwe?

-- Money Belt – Due to the amount of pick-pocketing that occurs, a money belt will allow you to keep your money and passport safe.
+- A money belt – Due to the amount of pick-pocketing that occurs, a money belt will allow you to keep your money and passport safe.

 - Jacket – At night or during the rainy season, temperatures can get quite low, making a warm jacket a must.

-- Cash – There is currently a cash liquidity crisis in Zimbabwe, meaning the flow of U.S. dollars out of the country is limited.
+- Cash – There is currently a cash liquidity crisis in Zimbabwe, meaning the flow of USD out of the country is limited.
 Travellers should bring enough cash for the duration of their trip.

 - Walking shoes – Visitors will likely want to explore the beautiful wilderness or the Zambezi river, meaning a lot of walking.